ReneDussault/Python-AtoZed/README.md

 ## Complete Introduction to Python Programming

 Welcome to **Python-AtoZed**!
-This comprehensive course takes you from Python basics to advanced concepts like Object-Oriented Programming, modules, and decorators.
+This introduction course takes you from Python basics to advanced concepts like Object-Oriented Programming, modules, and decorators.
-Whether you're a complete beginner or coming from another programming language, this course provides hands-on learning with practical examples and exercises.
+Whether you're a complete beginner or coming from another programming language, this course provides hands-on learning with practical examples, exercises, and **interactive quizzes**.

 ### What You'll Learn
 - **Solid Foundation**: Python syntax, data types, and core concepts